How to design a perfect home for a growing family?

 This is why you want to create focal points in your new home that will let people gravitate towards them naturally, such as a grand fireplace in the living room, or a seating area in the same room; a friendly reading nook that can accommodate several people, or a grand kitchen island the whole family can gather around.
-Places like these will inspire family members to spend time together, and create long-lasting memories.
+Places like these will inspire family members to spend time together and create long-lasting memories.

 Designing a family home needn’t be a stressful, or taxing chore, provided that you follow a few key steps and listen to experienced voices in the industry.
 With these tips in mind, you should have no problem designing a home all of your family members will adore.

 If one thing is true about Lillian Connors, her mind is utterly curious.
 That’s why she can’t resist the urge to embark on a myriad of green living/home improvement projects and spread the word about them.
-She cherishes the notion that sustainable housing and gardening will not only make us far less dependent on others regarding the dwellings we inhabit, but also contribute to our planet being a better place to live on.
-You can check her out LinkedIn.
+She cherishes the notion that sustainable housing and gardening will not only make us far less dependent on others regarding the dwellings we inhabit but also contribute to our planet being a better place to live on.
+You can check her out on LinkedIn.